adriaandotcom/laspalmas.adriaan.io/movers.md

 It is also pretty easy to just come here and ask around.
 The first 2 weeks I was offered 3 places to stay, so it is not that hard.

 ### Stay connected
 I use [Orange SIM Mundo 2GB](http://www.simmundo.es/) and I'm pretty happy about it.
-It is a pay-as-you-go contract, so you just put money on it and you can use 2GB per month for €15,-.
-Call to other Mondo clients are free (if you charged in the last 30 days) and calling to mobile phones in The Netherlands is around €0,13 per minute.
+It is a pay-as-you-go contract, so you just put money on it and you can use 2GB per month for € 15,-.
+Calls to other Mondo clients are free (if you charged in the last 30 days) and calling to mobile phones in The Netherlands is around € 0,13 per minute.
 Most people here are saying this is a great deal.

 There is also a [deal from vodafone](http://www.vodafone.es/tienda/particulares/es/catalogo/ficha/prepago/movil/tarjeta/sim_vodafone_internacional_smartphone/) where you can have some international phonecalls.
 60 minutes for 15 euro's.
 I don't think it is better then the Orange one.